 7. Lacing, buttons, and zippers-find toys or dolls that have lacing, buttons, and zippers.
 These skills are important to help your child be school-ready.
 It builds muscle strength and coordination.

 8. Sensory Bin-put beads, sand, beans, whatever you want into a bin.
 Your child can scoop, dig, play with all the different textures.
-This was not a thing when my kids were little so here is a link on sensory bins for more information.
+Check out Pinterest for more ideas.

 Kids who sit inside and watch TV or play on the Ipad are behind in their ability to be school-ready.
 They also have a bigger chance of being overweight.
 Use school readiness skills to develop your child’s brain.

 10. Do STEM Activities-STEM means Science, Technology, Engineering, and Math.
 This is a fancy way to say educators are now trying to integrate these subjects together to create situations that demand real-world problem-solving through discovery and exploratory learning.

 Do more hands-on activities so your child will be school-ready.
-Check out Pinterest for more ideas.
+Pinterest has some great tips.

 1. Teach through play-you are just playing.
 It is no big deal.
 There are no lesson plans or tests.
 Be purposeful with the time you spend together.
 Smile and have fun.
 If you are laughing and smiling, your child will never know you are “teaching” anything.
 It is just a part of your conversation.

 2. Allow time for answers-if you ask a question, let your child think through the answer.
 It takes a long time for things to connect in a little brain when there is new material.
 It may feel uncomfortable when there is a long wait time.
-Just smile and encourage him/her to think about it.
+Just smile and encourage her to think about it.

 3. Talk to yourself-instead of asking your child a question, you can talk to yourself and say, “Hmmm.
 I wonder what color this is?
 Hmm.
 What is it?”